FriendsOfTerraform/modules/azure/sql-server/README.md

     - (string) **`backup_storage_redundancy = "Geo"`** _[since v0.0.1]_

         Specifies the storage account type used to store backups for this database.
-Possible values are `"Geo"`, `"Local"` and `"Zone"`
+Possible values are `Geo`, `Local` and `Zone`

     - (bool) **`bring_your_own_license = false`** _[since v0.0.1]_